Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Still Art Sculpture

-The scenery along the Snow road route is spectacular, with rolling hills and classic Scottish Highland views but also along the route are a few scenic road installations.
+The scenery along the Snow Road route is spectacular, with rolling hills and classic Scottish Highland views.
+However, along the route are a few scenic road installations.
 The first one you’ll come across if you take this road trip route from Inverness to Aberdeen is ‘Still’ at Tomintoul.

-The mirrored, box-like structure was designed by a couple of Glasgow architects to enhance the highland scenery by reflecting the view from each end of the sculpture.
+A couple of Glasgow architects designed the mirrored, box-like structure to enhance the highland scenery by reflecting the view from each end of the sculpture.

 Still-Sculpture-Snow-road